sameersahu473/ILearn/README.md

 - Work on the issue.
 - Create a Pull Request (from your branch to the main repository master branch) which will be promptly reviewed and suggestions would be added to improve it.
 - Add Screenshots to help us know what this issue is all about.

+## 🎀What's next for I-Learn
+- Floating a mobile app for it.
+- Made it any language to any language.

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!